BenjaNapo/forcescroll.js/README.md

   Replace "forceScroll();" with "forceScroll("[sizes]");"<br>
   Instead of "[sizes]" write select sizes sapareted by space (es. "xd lg xl")
 </p>
-<h3>Make able on devices with ceartain sizes but not with touch</h3>
+<h3>Make able on devices with ceartain sizes but not in those that use the touch</h3>
 <p>
   Select devices where you want this script will work (based on width size):
   <ul>